 Long gone are the times of only grilling on hot, sunny summer days.
 People these days are realizing they can enjoy grilling outdoors no matter the season.
 Yes, that includes winter.
 I will even grill in the rain.
 I love my propane grill.

 My wife likes that I like my grill because that means I grill out a lot, which means less cooking for her.
-She says everytime I pull hamburgers out of the freezer, the skies open up and she can hear the angels singing, telling her she’s getting out of dinner duty tonight.
+She says every time I pull hamburgers out of the freezer, the skies open up and she can hear the angels singing, telling her she’s getting out of dinner duty that night.

 More articles you’d like: